A concise, practical guide to the critical dates, why prices move, the simple play, and a checklist of things traders often miss.

 Date What happens Why it matters to traders

 Payment date Cash dividend is paid into shareholder accounts.
-Payment timing varies by company and market; you may not see cash immediately.
+Payment timing varies by company and market; you may not see the cash immediately.

 Why the stock price drops